halizz821/ConViT/README.md

 If you have any question or problem with the code, don't hesitate to contact me (h.alizadeh@queensu.ca)

 ## Acknowledgment
-I would like to express my gratitude to [Junjie Zhang] (https://github.com/ZJier) for sharing the source code of the MVAHN model.
-Some lines of this script are extracted from their code.
+I would like to express my gratitude to [Junjie Zhang](https://github.com/ZJier) for sharing the source code of the MVAHN model.
+Some lines of their codes are used in mine.